MicrosoftDocs/powerapps-docs/powerapps-docs/user/navigation.md

 ## Grids

 Grids in Unified Interface have been improved to increase the amount of data that can be seen on your screen.
-Grids also have improved filtering options inculding remembers your last filter and sorts order.
-For a detailed list of improvements see, [Blog: Enhanced functionality in Unified Interface grids](https://powerapps.microsoft.com/en-us/blog/enhanced-functionality-in-unified-interface-grids).
+Grids also have improved filtering options which include remembering your last filter and sorts order.
+For a detailed list of improvements see this blog post, [Enhanced functionality in Unified Interface grids](https://powerapps.microsoft.com/en-us/blog/enhanced-functionality-in-unified-interface-grids).